OpenST/ost-wallet-sdk-ios/README.md

 ### Set up the device

+This workflow needs userId and tokenId so setupDevice should be called after your app login or signup is successfull.
+Using the mapping between userId in OST Platform and your app user, you have access to userId and tokenId.

-The `setupDevice` API should be called each time the application is launched to confirm that the current device is in the `registered` state and therefore able to call the OST Platform APIs.<br/><br/>
+If the user is logged in, then setupDevice should be called everytime the app launches, this ensures that the current device is registered before communicating with OST KIT server.<br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OST Platform user id provided by application server_<br/>
 &nbsp;_tokenId: Token id provided by application server_<br/>